ChatGPT Project Context Bleeds From Old Chats: 6 Causes + Fix

 • A concrete “leak” example: you expected it not to know X, it stated X.

-• Current model + Personal / Team Workspace.
+• Current model + Personal / Team workspace.

 Shortest fix path

 Ordered by ROI.
-The first two solve ~70% of cases.
+The first two steps solve most account-wide leaks.

-Settings → Personalization → Manage memories
+Settings → Personalization → Memory → Manage

 → Walk through every entry → Delete: